docker/community/Community-Leaders/Resources/Docker-Meetup-Guide.md

   What audio/visual equipment is available at the venue?
 Do they have a microphone, projector/Apple TV available for presentations?

-  When in doubt, feel free to reach out to Victor Coisne (victor@docker.com)

   - **Equipment:**
   Make sure you'll have presentation tools at the venue including a beamer, presenter, and AV if necessary.